-Each group can request up to 35TB of free storage across all supplemental storage tiers: /work, /research and /nese.
+- Description: This is archival, non-performant storage intended for researchers who need to have a long-term storage option for their data. - Quota: Each group can request up to 35TB of free storage across all supplemental storage tiers: /work/ <groupname> and /nese.